eficode-academy/kubernetes-katas/08-helm-package-manager.md

 Running ```helm ls``` will show all current deployments and ```helm delete <deployment name>``` (in above example helm delete invinvible-serval) will remove the service again.

-Helm deals with the concept of [charts](https://github.com/kubernetes/charts) for its deployment logic.
+As said before Helm deals with the concept of [charts](https://github.com/kubernetes/charts) for its deployment logic.
 Stable/mysql was a chart, [found here](https://github.com/kubernetes/charts/tree/master/stable/mysql) that describes how helm should deploy it.
 It interpolates values into the deployment, which for mysql looks [like this](https://github.com/kubernetes/charts/blob/master/stable/mysql/templates/deployment.yaml).

 The charts describe which values can be given for overwriting default behaviour, and there is an active community around it.